 Yesterday, I wrote about ways to help students who find it difficult to write.
 Many of these kids just plain don’t know what to write or how to structure it, so I wrote about ways to help them learn these skills.
 Some kids have bigger difficulties when it comes to writing, though.
 Today’s post is for them. *Affiliate links may… Read More

 One of the questions I commonly get is, “My child hates writing.
 What can I do?”
 A lot of kids are reluctant writers!
 There are a few different answers to that question, and they depend on the reason your child hates to write. *Affiliate links may be present on this page.
-Purchasing items through these links does not change your… Read More
+Please see the disclosure for details.
+Many kids dislike… Read More

 When my son was little, he would often get frustrated because his artwork didn’t look like that of the masters we studied.
 He figured that if his work couldn’t measure up to theirs, then what was the point of doing it?